Information on the Wait List

 Wait list candidates and their families often inquire about scheduling a personal interview or campus visit to further discuss their candidacy or their interest in the College.
 Please note that we are not able to accommodate interviews.
 Candidates are encouraged to call to speak with a member of the counseling staff regarding any aspect of the wait list process.

 If you have not heard from us sooner, you will receive an update on the status of the wait list by mid-May.
 Please note that it is not unusual for the wait list to be extended into June as we finalize enrollment for the incoming class.
 Although this is particularly frustrating for students and their families who may be awaiting a definitive reply to their wait list status much sooner, the process cannot be avoided.
 Please note that email messages are sent to students on the wait list to provide updates.
 Please be sure that the Office of Admission has a valid email address that you check on a regular basis.

 Should the Committee on Admission make acceptances from the wait list, they will be mailed as part of an ongoing review and notification cycle.
 If you are accepted, you will receive an acceptance letter from Providence College and a packet that includes important information that should answer many of your initial questions.
-At that time, you will be asked to submit an enrollment deposit of $700 to reserve your place in the class.
+At that time, you will be asked to submit an enrollment deposit to reserve your place in the class.

 Consideration for Financial Aid and Housing

 Financial Aid: Wait list status impacts various sources of financial aid differently.
 A wait list candidate, who is eligible, will receive any federal or state grant or loan funds to which he or she is entitled.
 However, Providence College need-based grants may be fully committed and not available to students who are accepted from the wait list.
 All updates regarding admission will also include information about financial aid.